Jesus0204/parallel-image/README.md

 2. Worker Threads
 3. Cluster

-Let's dive in to how each library works, and based on this select the best.
+Let's dive into how each library works, and based on this select the best.

 ### Parallel JS
 The Parallel JS Documentation states that when using Node, the library uses child processes.
 But what are Child Processes?
 According to Geeks for Geeks (2024), a child process can create additional threads.
 Now, I had mentioned that Parallel programming is running a single task on multiple CPUs, but here it seems like new threads will be created for every task.
 In reality, I will only have two threads.
 The first one is the main Javascript thread where the web application is running.
 The beauty of Parallel JS is that it leaves this thread alone, so the whole of the application can run smoothly.
 If this thread was given to execute the task, the web app would likely crash, so it is important to leave this thread alone.
 The other thread would be the one that processes the image with parallel programming.